Contract Updatability

 line to the contract containing the type T

-at the same scope as the declaration of T
+you want to remove, at the same scope as the declaration of T

-.
-So, for example, to remove a resource definition R
+For example, to remove a resource definition R

 defined like so: